nuxt/docs/id/api/pages-head.md

 Gunakan metode `head` untuk mengatur tag HTML Head untuk halaman saat ini.

-Your component data are available with `this` in the `head` method, you can use set custom meta tags with the page data.
 Data komponen Anda tersedia dengan `this` pada metode `head`, Anda dapat menggunakan set kustom meta tag dengan data halaman.

 ```html